ahmadbashusman/ahmadbashusman.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I'm a PhD student in Computer Science with focus on Cybersecurity
+Hi, I'm a Computer Science student with focus on Cybersecurity.

-This is my personal website and it still in under deployment.